 On Saturday 10th October 1874, 30-year-old Richard Sutcliffe suffered a fatal compound skull fracture when a rope used to haul a cage up No.1 shaft broke, causing it to freefall to the bottom.
 Masons Herbert Evans and Thomas Price were also struck but survived.
 In May 1876, miner Richard Jones died when a loose rock collapsed onto him.
 This pattern of tragedy was repeated during construction of all three routes out of Queensbury, resulting in one newspaper christening them “the slaughtering lines”.

-Several types of tunnel boring machine were tried in the heading but whilst a number had proved effective elsewhere, none was successful here.
-However Major Beaumont of the Royal Engineers - and chairman of the Diamond Rock Boring Company - had developed a machine that was suited to the harder material found at Queensbury.
-Like the others, it assumed the form of a drill but compressed air was harnessed as the motive power.
+Several types of rock drilling machine were tried in the heading but, whilst a number had proved effective elsewhere, only one was successful here.
+Major Beaumont of the Royal Engineers - and chairman of the Diamond Rock Boring Company - had developed a machine that was suited to the harder material found at Queensbury.
+It comprised a frame on which four drills were mounted, with compressed air harnessed as the motive power.
 In July 1877, it was brought to work from the bottom of No.4 shaft.
 The rate of progress was three to five times that of manual labour, contributing significantly to the heading’s completion on 2nd October.
 This event greatly expedited the remainder of the work although, by this time, half the full-sized tunnel had already been excavated and lined.